 In 2014 and 2015 Jenny Schweitzer created the short documentary series Rhythm in Motion, profiling subway musicians in association with NYC’s Metropolitan Transportation Authority arts program, MTA Arts & Design.
 The Atlantic published the entire 10-part series.
 The episode Flor de Toloache was recognized with a Vimeo Staff Pick.
 Apple, Starbucks, AMEX, National Geographic, The New York Times, and JetBlue published episodes on their digital platforms.
 Spotlight Cinemas and IFC Films picked up the series to screen individual episodes before features at movie theaters nationwide.

 Amazon Studios recently released her 6-part short documentary series surrounding the making of and the underlying story pillars of Brian Selznick’s second novel, Wonderstruck.
 Todd Haynes directed the feature film and it was released October 2017.
-In addition to the six films for Amazon, she was commissioned to create four more pieces for the American Museum of Natural History, which served as a significant filming location for the movie.
+In addition to the six films for Amazon, she was commissioned to create four more pieces for the American Museum of Natural History, which served as a main filming location for the movie.

 Aside from her documentary work, Schweitzer has significant experience as a feature producer.
 She served as Vox3 Films' in-house producer from 2006-2010.
 In 2007 she received an Independent Spirit Award nomination for Twelve and Holding, directed by Michael Cuesta.
 Since 2000, she line produced numerous independent feature films including Sally Potter's Rage, Lodge Kerrigan's Keane, and Rebecca Miller's The Ballad of Jack and Rose and Personal Velocity.
 She was invited to participate in the Sundance Creative Producing Summit in 2010 with Magnificent Girl, a feature film on her development slate.

 Schweitzer attended the Rhode Island School of Design before transferring and graduating from NYU’s Tisch School of the Arts.